Quantum Break: Possible sequel

 During Xbox's presentation at Gamescom 2014, Microsoft Studios had reported that Quantum Break was slated to be one of "Xbox's new flagship franchises", placing it alongside the Gears of War and Halo series in terms of importance.
 In August 2016, Aaron Greenberg, general manager of marketing for Xbox, said in an interview with Windows Central that the game "sold very well, but like every movie, not every game needs a sequel, sometimes that's okay".
 Despite this, Shannon Loftis, head of publishing at Microsoft Global Games Publishing, reported in October 2017 that Microsoft had no plans to abandon the game's universe, saying "I think Quantum Break is a very good example of a world and a phenomenon where there is still a lot of story we can tell".
-In July 2018, after announcing his new game, which stars one of the Quantum Break actresses, Remedy CEO Tero Virtala said that a sequel to the game is pending approval from Microsoft, which owns the intellectual property of the game.
+In July 2018, after announcing their new game, which stars one of the Quantum Break actresses, Remedy CEO Tero Virtala said that a sequel is pending approval from Microsoft, which owns the intellectual property (IP) of Quantum Break.